nvpro-samples/nvpro_core/nvvk/README.md

 m_swapChain.cmdUpdateBarriers(cmd);
 ~~~

-During a resizing of a window, you must update the swapchain as well :
+During a resizing of a window, you can update the swapchain as well :

 ~~~ C++
 bool WindowSurface::resize(int w, int h)